with the Writer,

 I hope I'm not "consumed" by writing to the exclusion of all other joys in life!

 I enjoy experimenting with simple gardening efforts, doing family history research, baking, cooking, attending museums and art galleries, attending quality stage productions, attending orchestral concerts, reading, listening to a good book on CD, and I really enjoy a good car ride and enjoying the scenery from the passenger's front seat.
 I studied art in college and enjoyed oil/acrylic painting, but I put the paints aside when I had children because I was fearful that they would get into the paints.
 Now that the children are grown, however, I've developed some chemical allergies and I can no longer be exposed to the paints and other artist supplies.
 My love for the medium of visual art is now confined to that of being an admirer of the work of other artists, and I certainly love spending time in a great art exhibit.
+I also love collecting seashells and I'm an advocate for the preservation of sea turtles.

 What do you consider to be your greatest asset as a writer?